shanface33/shanface33b.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my homepage!
 My name is Shan Jia (贾姗).
 In Mandarin, my name coincidentally mirrors the pronunciation of "Fake Mountain."
-What's even more interesting is that my research is closely related to "fake things", including the identification and generation of fake images, videos, audio, and news😀.
+What's even more interesting is that my research is closely related to "fake things", including the identification and generation of fake images, videos, audio, and news.

 I am currently a Research Scientist and Assistant Lab Director in the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering/about-us.html) at the University at Buffalo (UB), State University of New York.
 I feel lucky to be a member of the [Media Forensic Lab](https://ubmdfl.cse.buffalo.edu/) led by Professor [Siwei Lyu](https://cse.buffalo.edu/~siweilyu/index.html).
 Before joining to UB, I was a visiting scholar in the [Lane Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, working with Professor [Xin Li](https://xinli.faculty.wvu.edu/) and [Guodong Guo](https://directory.statler.wvu.edu/faculty-staff-directory/guodong-guo).
 In 2021, I finished my Ph.D. from Wuhan University, advised by Professor [Zhengquan Xu](https://www.researchgate.net/profile/Zhengquan-Xu).

 **Research Interests**: Digital Media Forensics, Biometrics, and Computer Vision, etc.

 # 🔈 News
 * Oct.
-2023: A paper on [improving fairness in deepfake detection](https://arxiv.org/pdf/2306.16635.pdf) is accepted by [WACV 2024](https://wacv2024.thecvf.com/) ([**Code**](https://github.com/littlejuyan/DF_Fairness)).
+2023: A paper on improving fairness in deepfake detection is accepted by WACV 2024 ([**Code**](https://github.com/littlejuyan/DF_Fairness)).
 * Sep.
-2023: A paper on [audio-visual deepfake detection](https://arxiv.org/pdf/2310.03827.pdf) is accepted by [MIT IEEE Undergraduate Research Technology Conference](https://urtc.mit.edu/).
+2023: A paper on audio-visual deepfake detection is accepted by MIT IEEE Undergraduate Research Technology Conference.
 Congratulations to Sneha Muppalla (a senior high school student)!
 * Aug.
-2023: A paper on [street view imagery analysis](https://arxiv.org/pdf/2305.02911.pdf) is accepted by [ISPRS Journal of Photogrammetry and Remote Sensing](https://www.sciencedirect.com/journal/isprs-journal-of-photogrammetry-and-remote-sensing).
+2023: A paper on street view imagery analysis is accepted by ISPRS Journal of Photogrammetry and Remote Sensing.
 * Aug.
 2023: I’m starting a new position as Assistant Lab Director at [UB Media Forensic Lab (UB MDFL)](https://ubmdfl.cse.buffalo.edu/)!😊
 * Aug.
-2023: A paper on [image forgery detection](https://arxiv.org/pdf/2211.08615.pdf) is accepted by IEEE Transactions on Multimedia.
+2023: A paper on image forgery detection is accepted by IEEE Transactions on Multimedia.
 * Apr.
-2023: Two papers on Media Forensics are accepted by the CVPR2023 Workshop on Media Forensics (WMF).
-Our [Autosplice dataset](https://openaccess.thecvf.com/content/CVPR2023W/WMF/papers/Jia_AutoSplice_A_Text-Prompt_Manipulated_Image_Dataset_for_Media_Forensics_CVPRW_2023_paper.pdf) has been released ([link](https://github.com/shanface33/AutoSplice_Dataset))!
+2023: Two papers are accepted by the CVPR2023 Workshop on Media Forensics (WMF).
+Our Autosplice dataset has been released ([link](https://github.com/shanface33/AutoSplice_Dataset))!
 * Nov.
-2022: A paper on [street view image inpainting](https://www.sciencedirect.com/science/article/pii/S0924271622003021?dgcid=author) is accepted by [ISPRS Journal of Photogrammetry and Remote Sensing](https://www.sciencedirect.com/journal/isprs-journal-of-photogrammetry-and-remote-sensing) (Impact Factor: 12.7).
+2022: A paper on street view image inpainting is accepted by ISPRS Journal of Photogrammetry and Remote Sensing (Impact Factor: 12.7).
 * Jun.
-2022: Two papers on Media Forensics (i.e., [Deepfakes Model Attribution](https://ieeexplore.ieee.org/document/9897972) and [AI-synthesized Image Detection](https://ieeexplore.ieee.org/document/9897820)) are accepted by [ICIP 2022](https://cmsworkshops.com/ICIP2022/view_session.php?SessionID=1074).
+2022: Two papers on Media Forensics are accepted by ICIP 2022.
 * Jan.
-2022: A paper on [Image-text De-contextualization Detection](https://ieeexplore.ieee.org/document/9746193) is accepted by ICASSP 2022.
+2022: A paper on Image-text De-contextualization Detection is accepted by ICASSP 2022.
 * Dec.
 2021: I gave a keynote speech on Deepfakes at [Open Media Forensics Challenge (OpenMFC) 2020-2021 Workshop](https://mfc.nist.gov/workshop).
 * Oct.
 2021: I joined [UC Berkeley InforCamp](https://infocamp.ischool.berkeley.edu/) Deepfake Panel as a speaker.
 * Jun.
 2021: I defended my Ph.D. dissertation on face spoofing detection and will join UB as a Post-Doctoral Researcher.